Perturbative renormalization of the Ginzburg-Landau model revisited: The two--point correlation function

 \subsection{The two--point correlation function above the critical point}

 Consider now the inverse of the two--point correlation function above the critical point.
 It implies that $X({\bf k})$ has to be positively defined for all ${\bf k}$ when the diagrams are represented by ${\bf k}$--space integrals.
+As throughout the paper, we consider the domain $r= \mathcal{O}(\varepsilon)$ and $u=\mathcal{O}(\varepsilon)$, where the $\varepsilon$--expansion can be, in principle, valid.
 A problem here is such that the equation contains divergent diagrams.
-This difficulty can be overcome in a modified model where the lower cutoff $\bar{\Lambda}$ of the wave vectors is introduced.
-In this case $q \in [\bar{\Lambda},\Lambda]$ corresponds to the solid coupling lines in Eq.~(\ref{eq:XXX}), and the $\varepsilon$--expansion is well defined for $0<\bar{\Lambda}<\Lambda$.
 Namely, we have

-with $q \in [\Lambda,\Lambda \zeta]$ for the dotted lines at the given renormalization scale $\zeta$.
-Here $\zeta=1$ corresponds to the bare Hamiltonian.
-Note, however, that $\bar{\Lambda}$ is not constant, but is updated in the RG transformation $R_s$ as $\bar{\Lambda}' = s \bar{\Lambda}$, so that $\bar{\Lambda} = \bar{\Lambda}_0 \zeta$ holds, where $\bar{\Lambda}_0$ is the initial value of $\bar{\Lambda}$.
-Hence, it is meaningful to consider the renormalization scales $1 \le \zeta < \Lambda/\bar{\Lambda}_0$.
-We have verified that the rescaling property~(\ref{eq:rescal}) is satisfied up to the $\varepsilon^2$ order in this model with $r = \mathcal{O}(\varepsilon)$ and $u=\mathcal{O}(\varepsilon)$.
-On the other hand, we obtain certain paradox: the diagram \vverticeu diverges and, therefore, the $\varepsilon$--expansion becomes unstable at $\bar{\Lambda}_0 \to 0$ despite of the fact that the correlation function in the high--temperature phase should not be singular even at $\bar{\Lambda}_0=0$.
-A standard idea, widely applied in the perturbative renormalization, is to subtract divergent terms.
-One believes that a physically correct result is obtained by such a method, also called renormalization.
-In the modified model, however, all terms are finite, i.~e., there is no reason to subtract any of them at finite values of $\bar{\Lambda}_0$.
-Another question is whether a correct result is obtained in the original model with $\bar{\Lambda}_0=0$, if the divergent diagram \vverticeu is simply discarded.
+where the diagram \vverticeu has to be calculated at $d=4$ at this order of the $\varepsilon$--expansion.
+It diverges as $\propto \int_0^{\Lambda} k^{-1}dk$ within the $\varepsilon$--expansion.
+A standard idea, used in the perturbative renormalization, is to choose such values of the Hamilton parameters (coupling constants) at which the divergences cancel.
+It is also called renormalization.
+However, in this simple example, the cancellation (at $u \ne 0$) occurs if and only if $r + \frac{n+2}{2} u \vverticer = 0$ holds.
+This is exactly the condition of the critical surface~(\ref{crsurf}).
+Hence, the cancellation never occurs slightly above the critical point, and such a renormalization method is not helpful here.
+Another question is whether a correct result is obtained, if the divergent diagram \vverticeu is simply discarded.
 The answer is negative.
 Indeed, it can be easily checked that $X({\bf k})$ obtained in this way is inconsistent with the exact rescaling relation~(\ref{eq:rescal}).
 The latter finding is not surprising: in the diagrammatic perturbation theory this relation, similarly as the semigroup property and the $s$--independence of the fixed point of the RG transformation $R_s$, is a consequence of certain diagram rescaling and summation rules.
 These rules cannot work to give the expected result if some diagram is simply omitted.